tfmart/CSFloatKit/README.md

 - [x] Get skin info from CSGO Float API
 - [x] Support for S, A, D and M parameters
-- [ ] Finish writing unit test for the request method
+- [x] Finish writing unit test for the request method
-- [ ] Get an item's screenshot with csgo.gallery
+- [x] Get an item's screenshot with csgo.gallery
+- [ ] Screenshot requester